Claustn/xipherdk/content/posts/2021-12-30-Running-HomeAssistant-TrueNAS-Scale.md

 ```
 virsh list
 ```
+Then we have to run the virsh command to tell it to map the USB to the VM ( vmname = 1_homeassistant)

 ```
 virsh attach-device 1_homeassistant --file /root/addusb.xml --config --persistent
 ```

-This made the Slaesh USB stick show up inside the VM and I could configure it for test use with HA
+This made the Slaesh USB stick show up inside the VM and I could configure it for use with HA

 Currently it seems as when TrueNAS restarts the VM it will overwrite the config, meaning that the USB device will be disconnected, and will have to be connected again.